Matthews-Research-Group/DeterminateNoduleModel/README.md

 # Description  #
 This archive contains all the scripts required to construct the model and perform the simulations described in the publication, and reproduce figures in the main context and supplemental information.

-- **kinetic model**: This folder contains the original kinetic model
+- **💻 kinetic model**: Source code and parameters for the original model.
-- **data**: This folder contains all the data that can be used to reproduce the results.
+- **💾 data**: Contains all datasets required to replicate the results presented in the paper.
-- **reproduce**: This folder contains scripts to generate figures and run statistical analysis.
+- **📊 reproduce**: This directory contains scripts for generating figures and performing statistical analyses.
+  Parameter Space Exploration: To explore the parameter space of the model featured in Figure 1, run the command "sbatch run_explore_params.sh".
+The script will automatically create a directory named "ODE_results" to store all sampling and simulation data.

 # Requirements #
 MATLAB_R2023a, MATLAB toolbox, and Biocluster high-performance computing system (v3, Champaign, IL, USA) are required.
 If you are using a different version or operating system, some functions or toolbox features might be incompatible.
 Please adjust the source code accordingly to match your specific environment.